perangel/dtail/README.md

 **NOTE:** There is an [issue](https://github.com/docker/for-mac/issues/2375) with filesystem events not triggering on mounted volumes on docker-for-mac.
 As a result, you'll need to write to the source file (e.g. /tmp/access.log) from inside the container to work around this.

 ```
+// see note above on limitation with mounted volumes
 docker run -it -v /tmp:/tmp ddtail -F /tmp/access.log
 ```